-It may have been that those who had brought especial prosperity to their people during life were held to also be able to grant especial prosperity to their people after they had died and become an ancestor.
+It may have been that those who had brought particular prosperity to their people during life were held to also be able to grant particular prosperity to their people after they had died and become an ancestor.
 Take, for example, the case of King Halfdan, renowned for the benignity of the climate and the success of the crops that the Scandinavians enjoyed throughout his reign.
 Upon his death, representatives from the districts over which he had presided congregated to request the internment of his body in their home district, so as to ensure the continuation of their recent good fortunes.
 The king’s body was eventually divided among the eager diplomats.

 Ancestors, Elves, and Land Spirits

-Intriguingly, the line that separates human ancestors, elves, and land spirits (Old Norse landvættir) in Old Norse literature is exceedingly blurry.
+Intriguingly, the line that separates human ancestors, elves, and land spirits (Old Norse landvættir) in Old Norse literature is quite blurry.
 While it would be straining the evidence to suggest that the three categories are ultimately synonymous, it would be in blatant contradiction of the evidence to suggest that they’re cleanly separate groups.
 The ancient Germanic conception must lie somewhere in the middle, although precisely where is impossible to say – due, as with so many other areas of our knowledge of this worldview, to the sparseness of the primary sources.

-Land spirits and elves occupied much the same role as the ancestors in what we today would call the religious customs of the pre-Christian northern Europeans.
+Land spirits and elves occupied much the same role as the ancestors in the religious customs of the pre-Christian northern Europeans.
 They were propitiated in much the same way and held influence over many of the same aspects of the lives of humans.
 Even the dwelling-places of these types of beings overlapped; elves were traditionally associated with the burial mounds and chambers of the human dead, and would commonly receive sacrifices at these places.
 Perhaps the most striking example of this connection comes from The Saga of Olaf the Holy, one of the first Christian kings of Norway.
 In this saga, Olaf and a servant ride past the burial mound of the king’s ancestor and namesake, who is now called by the name of Ólaf Geirstaðaálfr – literally “Olaf, the Elf of Geirstad,” a title that clearly implies the currently elfin state of the king’s forefather.
 The same passage also insinuates that King Olaf is the reincarnation of the deceased Olaf, presumably through the hamingja.
 Part of the elder Olaf seems to have become an elf, while another part has been passed on to Olaf the younger.

 The Continuing Presence of the Dead